 TRC

 In my view, the problem with this test is it includes customer contributions.
 The ACEEE paper claims with great reason that non-energy benefits are left out of the equation.
 Another way to view this is – customers buy stuff all the time for secondary and sometimes frivolous reasons.
 Once again, food is a perfect example.
-Beans and rice are cheap and nutritious.
+Beans and rice is cheap and nutritious.
 Why bother with anything else?
 Uh, taste, time, variety, and even risk avoidance by diversifying the supply.
 Participants already have their own test.
 Why arbitrarily throw their cost into this equation?

 Societal Test